-- c.
+- 4. Adjunct Procedures.
+Methods or procedures that enhance rabies control include the following: - a.
+Licensure.
+Registration or licensure of all dogs and cats can be used to aid in rabies control.
+A fee is frequently charged for such licensure, and revenues collected are used to maintain rabies or animal control programs.
+Vaccination is an essential prerequisite to licensure. - b.
+Canvassing of Area.
+House-to-house canvassing by animal control personnel facilitates enforcement of vaccination and licensure requirements. - c.
 Citations.
 Citations are legal summonses issued to owners for violations, including the failure to vaccinate or license their animals.
 The authority for officers to issue citations should be an integral part of each animal control program. - d.
 Animal Control.
 All communities should incorporate stray animal control, leash laws, and training of personnel in their programs. - 5.
 Postexposure Management.
 Any animal bitten or scratched by a wild, carnivorous mammal (or a bat) not available for testing should be regarded as having been exposed to rabies. - a.
 Dogs and Cats.
 Unvaccinated dogs and cats exposed to a rabid animal should be euthanized immediately.
-If the owner is unwilling to have this done, the animal should be placed in strict isolation for 6 months and vaccinated 1 month before being released.
+If the owner is unwilling to do this, the animal should be placed in strict isolation for 6 months and vaccinated 1 month before being released.
 Dogs and cats that are currently vaccinated should be revaccinated immediately, kept under the owner's control, and observed for 45 days. - b.
 Livestock.
 All species of livestock are susceptible to rabies; cattle and horses are among the most frequently infected of all domestic animals.
-Livestock exposed to a rabid animal and currently vaccinated with a vaccine approved by USDA for that species should be revaccinated immediately and observed for 45 days.
+Livestock that is exposed to a rabid animal and is currently vaccinated with a vaccine approved by USDA for that species should be revaccinated immediately and observed for 45 days.
 Unvaccinated livestock should be slaughtered immediately.
-If the owner is unwilling to have this done, the animal should be kept under very close observation for 6 months.
+If the owner is unwilling to do this, the animal should be kept under close observation for 6 months.